omahs/imx-docs/docs/main/key-concepts/deep-dive-royalties.md

 ### How are royalties paid and why are they hard to enforce?
 As stated in the description of `Secondary sale of an asset` in the [table](#types-of-blockchain-royalties) above, whilst the smart contract can provide information about the royalty amount and recipient, it relies on the application/smart contract that is facilitating the sale of the asset to pay out the royalty, not on the original smart contract.

 There is no function in the smart contract that automatically pays out the royalty when a sale goes through.
-Typically, sales of NFTs are handled by **orderbook contracts**, which allow users to list their items, and **settlement contracts**, which handle the payments and transfer of asset from seller to buyer.
+Typically, sales of NFTs are handled by orderbook services, which allow users to list their items, and **settlement contracts**, which handle the payments and transfer of asset from seller to buyer.
 The settlement contract uses the token contract's `transfer()` mechanism as part of the process of facilitating a sale.
 This is a generic function that is called whenever a token changes hands, which could be for many different reasons: A token being sent as a gift, or transferred by the owner from one wallet that they own to another, or it could be a sale.
 It does not know anything about the reason for a transfer.

 As such, if the settlement contract does not implement a mechanism that pays out a portion of the sale price to the royalty recipient, then it will just not happen.